mi804/Nexus-Gen/README.md

 ```shell
 python image_editing.py --input_image assets/examples/cat.png  --instruction "给猫加一副太阳镜"
 ```

+You may perfrom fp8 quantization of the DiT by setting args `--fp8_quantization` for extreme memory saving.
 Please see `image_editing.py` for details about the inference hyperparameters.
 ### Gradio demo
 Try Nexus-Gen with a gradio UI:
 ```shell